Training Peer Support Specialists on Aging and Behavioral Health

-This training is approved by MABPCB, the peer credentialing board in MD and has been approved 6 CEUs (2.25 Advocacy, 1.5 Ethics, 1.75 Mentoring and Education, 0.5 Recovery/ Wellness).
-Anyone who provides peer support is welcome to attend.
-If you live or work in Baltimore County and are interested in receiving announcements about upcoming trainings, please contact Casey Saylor, Older Adult Project Manager at firstname.lastname@example.org, or call 443-901-1550 x213.
+If you live or work in Baltimore City or Baltimore County Maryland and are interested in receiving priority announcements about our upcoming trainings, please contact firstname.lastname@example.org.
 To learn more about older adult behavioral health, visit Older Adults Vibrant Minds.

 What is Peer Support?